My Background in Understanding Honey

 Sure it tastes good, good as the corn/beet/sugarcane syrup that it is, and the process looks natural at a distance, but that is about it.
 These practices weaken the bee as a species.

 Apiarists point fingers at herbicides, pesticides, and genetically modified plants as the hive-collapse culprit, but it is a combination of the two declining their numbers.

 Bees are doomed unless we protect wild bees, start harvesting responsibly, and stop feeding them sugar.

-For you hive owners right now, chewing your hats... your sugar-fed bees will live for a while.
+For you bee hive owners right now, chewing your hats... your sugar-fed bees will live for a while.
 Maybe even years, but they do not provide to their fullest potential and are making a contaminated product.
 You are selling slightly flavored sugar syrup.
 A shell of the real deal... and if you tasted the two in comparison, you would know the difference in a heartbeat.

-The bees shown here feed on a "pollen patty" made from human-made pollen substitute, not from millions of flowers, but sugar and water.
+The bees shown here feed on a "pollen patty" made from a human-made pollen substitute, not from millions of flowers, but sugar and water.

 How to Find the Real Gold

 Like anything, research will give you answers.
 If you are seeking nothing other than honey flavor, commercial store-bought honey is your best bet.
 It is consistent in flavor and content.